 While everyone has good intentions for skin health, sometimes it has trouble recovering from the effects of time and the toxins that we’re exposed to regularly.
 Fortunately, there are treatments that can help repair the skin and boost the body’s production of collagen, which is a structural protein that keeps skin firm, smooth and youthful.
-Fractionated Laser by Sciton is a revolutionary skin resurfacing method we offer in Chevy Chase that can address many different skin concerns and improve the overall look and feel of your skin.
+Fraxel Laser by Sciton is a revolutionary skin resurfacing method we offer in Chevy Chase that can address many different skin concerns and improve the overall look and feel of your skin.

-What is Fractionated Laser Resurfacing?
+What is Fraxel Laser Resurfacing?

-While many traditional laser skin treatments once required general anesthesia and a lengthy period of downtime, Fractionated laser bypasses many of the downsides of other lasers by using fractional laser technology.
+While many traditional laser skin treatments once required general anesthesia and a lengthy period of downtime, Fraxel laser bypasses many of the downsides of other lasers by using fractional laser technology.
 This means that the laser does not treat every area of the skin, but instead leaves tiny areas of healthy tissue in between the treated areas, which allow the skin to heal quickly while still promoting collagen production and rejuvenation.
-Patients experience less downtime and discomfort with Erbium fractionated laser by Sciton than they would from C02 laser treatments, while still receiving the resurfacing benefits.
+Patients experience less downtime and discomfort with Erbium fraxel laser by Sciton than they would from C02 laser treatments, while still receiving the resurfacing benefits.

-What Fraxel Can Treat
+What Fraxel can treat

 - Lines and wrinkles